GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

 ![flyer](img/flyer_lodern_convnets.jpg)
 # Airplane detection with Squeezenet and YOLO (You Look Only Once)

+**The planespotting model on this branch has been ported to train on TPUs (Tensor Processing Units).
+To run it, follow the "prerequisites" section below then run the [cloudrun_yolo.bash](cloudrun_yolo.bash) script.**

 ## Introduction

 This is a code sample for the talk "Tensorflow, deep learning and modern